cproctor/hackGMS/README.md

 =======
 CHRIS WAS HERE!!!!
 UNICORN FARTS YO!!!!
 Hi Everyone!
 Graphic Design Rocks!
 We have an idea for the logo!
 Charlie was here!
+This is the coolest elective! *Lights Flicker* Everything is awesome, everything is cool when you're part of a team...................
 >>>>>>> FETCH_HEAD